 "I am her man."
 "Where is she?"
 King asked.
 "Nay, who am I that I should know?"
 "But she sent thee?"

 "Aye, she sent me."
 "To what purpose?"
 "To her purpose!" the Afridi answered, and King could not get another word out of him.
 He fell behind.

 (TO BE CONTINUED.)
 Superiority.
 "Women are queer."

 "Yes?"
-"Mrs. Twobble has just returned from a trip to New York and merely because she stayed at a hotel with more dining rooms than the hotel usueastern trips can boast of she's inclined to look down on Mrs. Jibway."
+"Mrs. Twobble has just returned from a trip to New York and merely because she stayed at a hotel with more dining rooms than the hotel usually patronized by Mrs. Jibway on her eastern trips can boast of she's inclined to look down on Mrs. Jibway.

-Only when a man is getting the best of it will be admit that he is getting
+Only when a man is getting the bes of it will be admit that he is getting